 Media/Genre, etc: Open to all traditional and non-traditional genre and media.
 Manifest sets out to survey, locate, exhibit, and document excellent quality amongst all types of art.
 Our record of showing a broad mix speaks for itself.

 Jury and Curator: Manifest's main selection process involves a complex two-part system.
 Most exhibits are juried by an anonymous 9-12 member panel of professional and academic advisors with a broad range of expertise.
 The jury then passes along their recommendations to the exhibit curator who will make the final selections from the jury-approved pool.
-Solo proposals are handled in a similar but smaller scale way.
+Solo proposals are handled in a similar way.
 While artists may provide a specific goal for an exhibit, the final selection and layout of works will be determined by a Manifest curator in consultation with the artist.

 Delivery and Return of Work: Artists must cover the cost to transport the artwork to and from the gallery.
 All work selected for the exhibition must arrive ready to install.
 Works not gallery-ready, or not exhibiting good craftsmanship, may be omitted from the exhibit.
 Accepted work that differs significantly from the submitted images or suffers from poor presentation, will be disqualified.
 Please note that professional-level presentation is a must.
 Work may be hand delivered or shipped.
 Shipped works must be sent in an easily reusable container/packaging.
 Works will be returned in the same manner as delivered or via UPS/USPS.
 Exhibited work will remain on display for the duration of the exhibition.
 Works not claimed within 30 days of the end of the exhibit will become the property of Manifest.